 Merits

-The default settings offer a high degree of protection once installed, without the need to spend hours customizing settings.
+The default settings offer high protection once installed without spending hours customizing settings.

 The free edition comes with a lot of features.
 It’s refreshing to find a free plugin with extensive functionality.